uclab-potsdam/syllabus-site/README.md

-### Examples
+---

+## Where

-So far the template has been used to document the following courses offered at [FH Potsdam](https://www.fh-potsdam.de/) in the [Interface Design](https://interface.fh-potsdam.de) program:
+The template is in use to document the following [Interface Design](https://interface.fh-potsdam.de) courses offered at [FH Potsdam](https://www.fh-potsdam.de/):

 - **[Decolonizing Data Visualization – Visualizing Postcolonies](https://infovis.fh-potsdam.de/decolonizing/)** (Summer 2022)
 - **[Organigrams for/from the future](https://infovis.fh-potsdam.de/organigrams/)** (Summer 2023)